DanielDmlee/Pelion_CM_QucikStart/README.md

 # Pelion Connectivity Management Quick Start
-This guide provides a quick introduction to the Pelion CM(Connectivity Management) platform based on Mbed OS.
+This guide provides a quick introduction to the Pelion Connectivity Management platform based on Mbed OS.

-# 1. Prepare the SIM card and Activiation
+# 1. Prepare the SIM card and Activation
 In this quick start guide, requires a plastic SIM card.
-Currently, if you would like to set up new tariff agreements, please contact to [here](https://www.arm.com/products/iot/pelion-iot-platform/connectivity-management/talk-with-an-expert).
+Currently, if you would like to set up new tariff agreements, please contact [here](https://www.arm.com/products/iot/pelion-iot-platform/connectivity-management/talk-with-an-expert).

 ## 1.1 Prepare the SIM card
-There is two designs, and both are can use Connectivtivity Management.
+There are two plastic SIM card designs, and both can use Connectivtivity Management.

 <center>
 <img src="./Pictures/PelionCM_SimCard.png" width="40%"></img>